weaviate/weaviate-io/developers/weaviate/modules/reader-generator-modules/generative-palm.md

 <GCPTokenExpiryNotes/>

-### Google MakerSuite
+### Google Google AI Studio

-MakerSuite may not be available in all regions.
+Google AI Studio may not be available in all regions.
 See [this page](https://developers.generativeai.google/available_regions) for the latest information.

-#### API key for MakerSuite users
+#### API key for Google AI Studio users

-You can obtain an API key by logging in to your MakerSuite account and creating an API key.
+You can obtain an API key by logging in to your Google AI Studio account and creating an API key.
 This is the key to pass on to Weaviate.
 This key does not have an expiration date.

-#### `apiEndpoint` for MakerSuite users
+#### `apiEndpoint` for Google AI Studio users

 In the Weaviate [schema configuration](#schema-configuration), set the `apiEndpoint` to `generativelanguage.googleapis.com`.